IMPORTANT UPDATE [September 2020]

 A. The Association for Art History is a charity and our Annual Conference is run as a sustainable event.
 Because we often work with University conference offices, who charge us commercial rates, we need to cover event costs, such as venue hire, catering, security, technical and facilities.
 We ensure that our Annual Conference tickets are comparable to, or cheaper than, similar academic conferences.
 We keep ticket prices as low as possible and consistent year on year if we can.
 Conference ticket prices are often determined in relation to the commercial charges that we have to pay to deliver the event.

-Q. What does my ticket cover?
+Q. What will my virtual ticket give me access to?

 Q. Can I pay to attend just one session/paper?